 Kids just love this homemade treat.

-Flour– Traditionally nankhatai are baked with a mix of plain flour, besan or chickpea flour and semolina.
+Flour– Traditionally nankhatai are baked with a mix of all purpose flour or maida, besan chickpea flour and semolina.
 While besan or chickpea flour adds flavor and texture, semolina makes these cookies so crispy.
-You can also make these cookies with whole flour.
+You can also make these cookies with whole wheat flour.

 Sweetener- For this recipe we are using powdered regular sugar sweetener.
 You can try using jaggery powder or powdered palm sugar but that will change the flavor, taste and color.
 I prefer my nan khatai the way I had while growing up 🙂